 When something unexpected happens, you always have to make sure that you’re in control and in the best possible position to alleviate the situation.
-This is doubly true when you find yourself in an emergency situation, in which seconds can make the difference between life or death, so you’ll need to be centered.
+This is doubly true when you find yourself in an emergency situation, in which seconds can make the difference between life or death, so you’ll need to be center yourself.

 In this article, we’re going to discuss some of the things that you can do to keep yourself centered when you’re in the midst of an emergency.
 Keep in mind that everyone’s different, so some of our tips may work better for you than they do for others or vice versa.
 Before we get to our suggestions, we’ll take a quick look at what it means to be centered in the first place.